-The Board of Directors held a total of six (6) meetings during the fiscal year ended December 31, 2018.
-No director attended fewer than 83% of the meetings of the Board, or the committees upon which such director served, in 2018.
+The Board of Directors held a total of seven (7) meetings during the fiscal year ended December 31, 2019.
+Each current director attended all of the meetings of the Board, or the committees upon which such director served, in 2019.

 The Board has determined that Messrs.
-Gallagher, Krall, Kvamme and Theodosopoulos and Mmes.
-Clifford, Reaugh and Swenson are "independent" as that term is defined under the applicable rules and regulations of the SEC and under applicable NASDAQ listing standards.
-Mr. Kvamme will not be standing for re-election at the Annual Meeting at his request.
+Gallagher, Krall and Theodosopoulos, and Mmes.
+Clifford, Reaugh and Swenson, are "independent" as that term is defined under the applicable rules and regulations of the SEC and under applicable NASDAQ listing standards.
 In making this determination, the Board considered the current and prior relationships that each non-employee director has with Harmonic and all other facts and circumstances the Board deemed relevant in determining their independence, including the beneficial ownership of the Company's capital stock by each non-employee director.
 The independent directors have no relationships with the Company which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.